erwindeg/reactor-examples/validation.md

 So what we aim for is to validate the user's request and reject it after 2 secs and do not wait for the other validator.

-##First solution: using Java Streams API and CompletableFuture
+##Don't use java 8 Stream API

+First solution that might come to mind is using parallel feature of java Stream API and then use a short circuit operator like `findFirst()`.

 ```
     public void validate(){